micahvandegrift/micahvandegrift.github.io/CV.md

 2021 - 2022 | Visiting Program Officer for [Accelerating the Social Impact of Research (ASIR)](https://www.arl.org/accelerating-the-social-impact-of-research-asir/), Association of Research Libraries
 > * Ruttenberg, Judy, Shawna Taylor, **Micah Vandegrift**, and Cynthia Hudson Vitale. _Accelerating Social Impact Research: Libraries at the Intersection of Openness and Community-Engaged Scholarship._ Washington, DC: Association of Research Libraries, June 30, 2022. https://doi.org/10.29242/report.asirjune2022.

-2018-2019 | Fulbright-Schuman Research Scholar
+2018-2019 | Fulbright Scholar (Fulbright Schuman Research Fellowship)
 > * Conducted research on open science policies and infrastructure in Europe, hosted by Maastricht University Libraries in The Netherlands and the Royal Danish Library/University of Copenhagen in Denmark
 > * All materials and outputs from the fellowship are collected and available at [https://osf.io/254vf/](https://osf.io/254vf/)